yjxuestc0919/yjxuestc0919/README.md

 🌱 I’m currently learning about `Cyber security`, `Large language model`, `AI4sci` and `Automatic driving`.

-🔭 I’m currently working with `Westlake University` and `University of Macau`.
+🔭 I’m currently working with `University of Macau`.

 📫 How to reach me:
    - Email: peterqwqtop@gmail.com